 All families who wish to enroll in the Dual Language Immersion Programs must participate in the Open Enrollment process.
 Students living within a half-mile of Altadena, San Rafael, Jackson, Jefferson or Field are given preference in the Open Enrollment lottery, but are not guaranteed a spot.
 Families that do not receive placements at their preferred Spanish-English DLIP school may be offered a seat at another program site.

 The entry point for DLIP is kindergarten.
 Students who wish to enter a DLIP at 1st grade or above must take an assessment and demonstrate a level of proficiency in the target language that will enable them to be successful.
 Ideally, dual language program enrollment is balanced between English speakers and native speakers of the target language.
 When completing the Open Enrollment application, parents must indicate whether their child is or is not a native-speaker of the program language.

 Families who wish to attend one of the other signature or magnet programs, and do not live within that school’s attendance zone, must also participate in Open Enrollment.
-Families who wish to attend Eliot Arts, Jackson STEM (but not DLIP), Washington Elementary or Middle, Willard, or Blair, and who live within their attendance zone may register directly at those schools.
+Families who wish to attend Eliot Arts, Jackson STEM (but not DLIP), John Muir Early College Magnet, Washington Elementary or Middle, Willard, or Blair, and who live within their attendance zone may register directly at those schools.